Harem: Imperial China

-The women who lived in an emperor's hougong sometimes numbered in the thousands.
+The women who lived in an emperor's sometimes numbered in the thousands.

 Muscovite Terem

-In Muscovite Russia the area of aristocratic houses where women were secluded was known as terem.
+In Muscovite Russia the area of aristocratic houses where women were secluded was known as (терем).
 However, aristocratic Muscovite women were not entirely secluded from mixing with men; it was a common custom for the lady of the house to greet a male guest with a welcoming drink ritual when he arrived.
 She was also waited upon by male as well as female staff upon retiring to her chamber.